mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC_agenda_next.md

 * OSX 10.9 with clang builds and unit tests run.
 People should start quieting warnings.
 * Owen will find out if adept gives actual performance improvements before moving forward on using it.
 * Martyn will add adept to launchpad.
 Pete will add it to copr.
+* 4 things about pull requests
+  * Stuart will email people about pull request workflow doc
+  * Pete will edit the doc as a result of today's discussion
+  * Michael will work on a new jenkins job to do deep testing of pending pull requests
+  * A couple other people will be aksed to try out testing with pull requests